 - QuuuPromote.co.
 Quuu is a social content-curation-and-sharing platform where you can post high-quality unique blog posts.
 You can select the niche content pool to add your post.
 Once approved, thousands of Quuu members can then draw from this pool and automatically post your article to their social media streams on LinkedIn, Facebook, Twitter, etc. via Buffer.
 In a nutshell, this can get your blog post hundreds of shares and thousands of impressions across multiple relevant third-party social media accounts.
 (HERE’S AN EXAMPLE we promoted on Quuu that yielded 133 shares and 2k+ clicks in 1 month: https://www.funnelprofit.com/how-to-become-a-linkedin-social-media-manager/)

 - LinkedIn Sponsored Posts.
-Sponsoring your posts on LinkedIn can yield a strong flow of potential client leads.
+Sponsoring your posts on LinkedIn can yield a strong flow of potential clients and make this business development framework come alive.
 The key strength of LinkedIn is your ability to hyper-target your ad spend (this has been improving since Microsoft brought in its Bing Ads experts to work with the LinkedIn Ads team).
 Although the click flow is not as high on LinkedIn as Facebook or Twitter, the quality of leads is far superior, particularly in the B2B space.
 This an excellent strategy to expand your follower base on LinkedIn, which you can then publish to repeatedly for no additional cost.

 - Google AdWords PPC.
 PPC ads may make sense for your market niche if there is enough search activity on Google for the services you offer.